-I have had a studio practice for 28 years.
+I have had a studio practice for over thirty years.
 I painted with oil and metallic pigment on canvas, wood and aluminum panels until 2015 when I began to work with colored pencil.
 I spent two years developing the drawings I am doing now.

 I have worked in my West Oakland studio for 25 years (and I can get orchids to rebloom under my skylights!).

 From June 11th to July 2nd, 2019, I was the artist in residence at the Lucid Art Foundation in Inverness, California.
 I had three weeks of solitude, nature and a beautiful studio.

 , 2003, Oil and polychromatic mica pigments on wood, 12 x 14"